br1ckmann/project-template/README.md

         - `raw/`
     - `lib/`
     *Your library of other, of-the-shelf code.*
-    *When you do a benchmarking, e.g., and you have a model that you use without changing any of the code, put it here.*
+    *When you do a benchmarking, e.g., and you have a method or package that you use without changing any of the code, put it here.*
     *If you do any tweaks to it, better to put it into * `src/`.
     *BTW notice that the* `lib/` *folder is typically included in the standard* `.gitignore` *file.
 Best to remove it and sync it with your project*
     - `notebooks/`